FuelLabs/fuel-merkle/docs/test-specs/sparse_merkle_tree_tests.md

 This document outlines a test suite specification that can be used to verify the correctness of a Sparse Merkle Tree's outputs.
 The scope of this document covers only Sparse Merkle Tree (SMT) implementations that are compliant with [Celestia Sparse Merkle Tree Specification](https://github.com/celestiaorg/celestia-specs/blob/master/src/specs/data_structures.md#sparse-merkle-tree).
 The goal of this document is to equip SMT library developers with a supplemental indicator of correctness.
 Libraries implementing an SMT can additionally implement this test suite specification in the codebase's native language.
 Passing all tests in the concrete test suite is an indication of correctness and consistency with the reference specification; however, it is not an absolute guarantee.

 The tests described in this document are designed to test features common to most Sparse Merkle Tree implementations.
-Test specifications are agnostic of the language or implementation details, and therefore take a black-box testing approach.
+Test specifications are agnostic of the implementation details or language, and therefore take a black-box testing approach.
 A test specification may provide an example of what a compliant test may look like in the form of pseudocode.

 A test specification follows the format:
 - Test name